DelorianCS/DelorianCS/README.md

 ### [Personal Writeup Page](https://delorian.gitbook.io/writeups/)

 Collection of technical writeups from **VulnHub**, **TryHackMe**, and **HackTheBox**
-Updated regularly with clear, objective with no BS added.
+Updated regularly with clear and objective focus with no BS added.
 Check it out!

 ### [Machine Tracker Project](https://machinetracker.lovable.app)